Laurent Courtois: Coaching career

 Following his retirement, Courtois returned to France to work with the Lyon Academy that he had developed in.
-He went back to the United States in 2019 to join the Academy system of Major League Soccer club Columbus Crew.
+He went back to the United States in 2019 to join the coaching staff with the Columbus Crew Academy.
 On 28 January 2022, Courtois was named inaugural head coach of Columbus Crew 2 ahead of the first MLS Next Pro season.
 At the end of the year, he was named as MLS Next Pro Coach of the Year while coaching the club to its first ever championship.

 CF Montréal

 On January 8, 2024, Courtois was announced as the head coach of CF Montréal.
 During his first season in charge of Montréal, the team finished eighth in the Eastern Conference and reached the MLS Playoffs.
 However, Montréal was eliminated after a penalty shootout loss to Atlanta United.

-On 24 March 2025, Courtois was dismissed from his position after a five game winless start to the season.
+On 24 March 2025, Courtois was dismissed from his position after a five-game winless start to the season.
 He became the first manager fired in the 2025 MLS season.